Write ‘True’ or ‘False’ and justify your answer in the following:

 (c) = curved area of cylinder

-Total surface area = curved surface area of frustum of cone + area of circular base + curved surface are of cylinder.
+Total surface area = curved surface area of a frustum of cone + area of circular base + curved surface area of the cylinder.

 So the given statement is True.